-3 Best Strategies for Measuring the ROI of Leadership Development Initiatives
+3 Steps to Measure ROI of Leadership Development

 The measurement plan has 3 primary components.

-Tied directly to the “why” is “what results does your organization want out of the initiative?”
+Tied directly to the “why” is, “What results does our organization want out of the initiative?”

 To understand this, ask questions like: